azimuth/spree-dynamic-dropdown-menu/README.markdown

   `<%= dynamic_dropdown_menu %>`

 * TODO: go to the admin and start creating menus
-  WORKAROUND: open script/console and create the menus manually.
+* WORKAROUND: open script/console and create the menus manually.

+   `Menu.create :link_text => "blah", :url => "/blah", :position => 12, :visible => true, :parent_id => 3`

+* TODO: add :visible to the `menus.find` call, so that the implied functionality actually exists:

+    `Given a valid, saved Menu instance with 'visible == true' When I go to a page with a dynamic_dropdown_menu() call Then the menu item should display`

+     `Given a valid saved Menu instance with 'visible == false' When I go to a page with a dynamic_dropdown_menu() call Then the menu item should not display`